DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 int val := a.field
 ```

-When the `<T>` is specified, all instances of the type name `T` found in the class definition will be replaced with whatever the type is at the object creation. `T` could be any identifier, but a single uppercase letter is standard.
+When the `<T>` is specified, all instances of the type name `T` found in the class definition will be replaced with whatever the type is at the object creation. `T` could be any identifier, but a single uppercase letter is standard.33

 This is implemented by simply using the broadest possible type union to replace T. If nothing is specified, T is equivalent to the [[03 Built-In Interfaces]].